 To keep from feeling overwhelmed, I like to create a list of tasks and estimate how much time each will take and list them in priority.
 Then I set aside blocks of time in my schedule, starting with the most important and filling in with others that take less time where needed.
-There are several free printables online, including this running task sheet I like to use.
+There are several free printables online, including this running task sheet from A Well Feathered Nest that I like to use.

 Top on my list was sorting through out-of-date paperwork and putting it through the shredder and/or recycling.
 Whenever my files or paper storage bins get too full, it’s time to be ruthless.
 Generally, in Canada, you need to keep supporting documents for tax purposes for a period of 6 years (sometimes it’s longer if you own a business).
 I realized that I had some receipts going back 8 years and more.
 Everything that fell into that category got shredded and I ended up with a huge garbage bag full.